To request changes to these standards, file an RFC.

 lsstdraftoption and set the

-Rebase then push the backport branch to GitHub for continuous integration validation, and merge to master.
+Rebase then push the backport branch to GitHub for continuous integration validation, and merge to main.
 A pull request can be created on GitHub for this branch.
 For example:

-git checkout master git pull git checkout u/<username>/v<major>.<minor>-backport git rebase -i master git push -u # --force <wait for continuous integration validation> git checkout master git merge --no-ff u/<username>/v<major>.<minor>-backport git push
+git checkout main git pull git checkout u/<username>/v<major>.<minor>-backport git rebase -i main git push -u # --force <wait for continuous integration validation> git checkout main git merge --no-ff u/<username>/v<major>.<minor>-backport git push

 Close, do not merge, the pull request that was previously opened on the release branch, indicating that the content of the release branch was handled on a different branch (if a pull request was created for the backport branch then reference that PR).